Concrete Overlay Systems

 A guide covering all your questions about concrete overlay systems, and why they’re becoming an increasingly popular flooring choice among designers, builders and home owners.

-A concrete overlay system is a thin, cement based coating that is applied directly over an existing concrete slab.
-While most traditional overlay systems can only go over concrete, Alternative Surfaces X-Bond overlay system is a concrete overlay that can go over concrete, tiles and compressed sheeting, opening up a world of possibilities for renovators and new home builders.
+A concrete overlay system is a thin coating that is applied directly over an existing concrete slab.
+While most traditional overlay systems can only go over concrete, our X-Bond overlay system can be used to resurface a wide range of other substrates like concrete, tiles and compressed sheeting, opening up a world of possibilities for renovators and new home builders.
+We have another option, Quartz Carpet, for clients who want a textured stone coating that withstands heavy foot and vehicle traffic.

-The beauty about a concrete overlay system like X-Bond is that you can still achieve a concrete looking aesthetic on your floor, a finish that is more uniform, consistent and can be the correct shade of grey that you were hoping for.
+The beauty about an overlay system like X-Bond is that you can still achieve a seamless concrete-looking aesthetic on your floor.

-There are many different concrete overlay systems on the market, and all products have a different lifespan depending on the quality of the product, quality of the sealer and the skill of the tradesman applying the concrete overlay.
-It’s important to note that an overlay system is only as good as the substrate it’s being applied over, which means that if there is alot of movement throughout your concrete slab, this can transfer through to your concrete overlay by way of hairline cracks.
+There are many different concrete overlay systems on the market, and all products have a different lifespan depending on the quality of the product, quality of the sealer and the skill of the tradesman.
+It’s important to note that an overlay system is only as good as the substrate it’s being applied over, which means that if there is a lot of movement throughout your concrete slab, this can transfer through to your concrete overlay by way of hairline cracks — unless your applicator takes the right measures to counteract this.

 X-Bond is one of the most advanced concrete overlays on the market today.
-Developed by a team of surface engineers in the United States, X-Bond is flexible, strong and has been successfully installed to floors in residential and commercial projects for over 20 years.
+Developed by a team of surface engineers in the United States, it’s flexible yet strong, designed to resist cracking and wear & tear.
+It has been successfully installed to concrete floors in residential and commercial projects for over 25 years.

-How do you make a concrete overlay system?
+How do you buy a concrete overlay system?

-A concrete overlay system should be purchased or installed by a professional installer to ensure it’s a quality product that will last a lifetime.
-Concrete overlay systems usually consist of sand, cement, liquid polymer and colour pigment.
-These products are all mixed together and hand trowelled over your existing concrete slab at a minimal thickness (usually 3mm thick)
+A concrete overlay system should be purchased and installed by a professional applicator — usually a concreter, renderer, or other flooring material expert.
+Concrete overlay systems usually consist of some kind of stone or cement, liquid adhesive polymer, and colour pigment.
+Our X-Bond Microcement system is hand trowelled over your existing concrete slab at a minimal thickness (usually 3mm thick)

 How long does it take concrete overlay to dry?